janoleksiuk/EyeAssist/README.md

+# EyeAssist

-# Eye-Gaze-Based Human-Machine Interface Framework
+Eye-Gaze-Based Human-Machine Interface Framework

+---

 A low-cost eye-tracking solution for controlling assistive devices to improve quality of life and independence of individuals with impaired mobility.
 This HMI framework can be easily adopted to a wide variety of assistive devices - examples of use cases presented below (assistive, powered wheelchair, smart-home).